RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 **Adding Data Files**

-The demonstration application includes a number of data files used.
+The demonstration application includes a number of data files.
 To see how you can edit data files, you can only look at one of these files, so there is no need to add a folder for it in the project.
 To add the data file to your project:

 1. In the Application Explorer view, right-click the **Bankdemo** project and click **New** \> **File** \> **Other File**.
 2. Click **Advanced** and select **Link to file in the file system**.